rahulmandal9825/News-Ok-website/README.md

-src/: Contains the source code for the React frontend. components/: React components used in the app. services/: Services for interacting with the News API. styles/: CSS styles for the components.
+src/: Contains the source code for the React frontend. components/: React components used in the app. styles/: CSS styles for the components.
 App.js: Main application component. index.js: Entry point for the React app.